-This chapter describes the capital outlay process from budget submittal to facility occupancy.
+This chapter describes the capital outlay process.
 It provides detailed guidance on documentation required for approvals at each milestone of the process.
-Unless specifically waived by the Vice President of Facilities t, execution of all capital outlay projects shall follow approval procedures in Section 14.4.
+Unless specifically waived by the Vice President of Facilities, execution of all capital outlay projects shall follow approval procedures in Section 14.4.